Ceelog/phpdoc-zh/src/book/pdo.md

 <a href="/book/pdo.html#简介" class="link">PHP Data Objects (PDO) interface</a>
 to enable access to SQLite 3 databases.

-In PHP 5.1, the
-<a href="/book/sqlite.html#SQLite%20函数" class="link">SQLite</a>
-extension also provides a driver for SQLite 2 databases; while it is not technically a part of the PDO\_SQLITE driver, it behaves similarly, so it is documented alongside it.
-The SQLite 2 driver for PDO is provided primarily to make it easier to import legacy SQLite 2 database files into an application that uses the faster, more efficient SQLite 3 driver.
-As a result, the SQLite 2 driver is not as feature-rich as the SQLite 3 driver.

 > **Note**:
 >
 > PDO\_SQLITE allows using strings apart from streams together with